Getting a Buy-To-Sell Mortgage

 We can match you with a mortgage broker who can provide you with up-to-date bespoke rates and deals from across the entire market.

 Please note that the above rates were accurate at the time of writing but are always subject to change at the provider’s discretion.
+The initial interest rate refers to the rate per month.
 Speaking to a mortgage broker is the best way to find the most up-to-date deals.

 What are the eligibility criteria?

-As with any kind of mortgage, your lender will have key eligibility criteria that they will use to decide whether or not to say yes to your mortgage application.
-There are some variations though between a buy-to-sell mortgage and a standard residential or buy-to-let mortgage.
+As with any kind of mortgage, your lender will have key eligibility criteria that they will use to decide whether or not to accept your mortgage application.
+There are some variations, though, between a buy-to-sell mortgage and a standard residential or buy-to-let mortgage.

 Deposit